 6. Blessed are the Flexible Freelancers, For They Shall Surely Flex

 Your business success depends largely on customers being happy with what you provide.
-However, how they define that depends on differing factors each time.
+However, how they define that depends on different factors each time.
 The time has to be accounted for and the product has to be delivered.
 Weekends happen, but so do deadlines.

 Sometimes late nights or working when the world is sleeping is the only way you can get it done.
 However, remember that a big dose of Point #3 will help keep you focused and to work with time instead of against it.